 Based on my IQ, I should barely have graduated from college.
 I am convinced, though, that the successes in my life have come from hard work and learning how to work in the right way and that IQ, or natural talent, are very often irrelevant.
 I try to push my students to accomplish their best while at the same time being happy with most results.
-I have taught almost 100 classes in Composition.
+I have taught almost 140 classes in Composition.
 I have achieved my PhD and have professional reading fluency in Greek and Latin.
-I am about to finish a Masters in Latin at the University of Florida in the Spring or Summer of 2017.
+I finished a Masters in Latin from the University of Florida in the summer of 2018.
 I have six undergraduate Latin classes from Patrick Henry College with a 3.8 GPA.
 I have 3 years experience teaching overseas second language learners, including 1 year at an institute in Riyadh, Saudi Arabia and 2 years at an American college in Bahrain.
 I am here to help you in any way that I can and only as long as you need me.

 GRE Verbal: 165